 Unfortunately, some motorists either do not follow the law or may unknowingly allow their coverage to lapse or cancel.
 These drivers are considered “uninsured.”
 If an uninsured driver causes an accident that damages your car or injures you or your passengers, uninsured motorist insurance will protect you.
 So, it is advisable to buy a policy.

-Let an Experienced Car Accident Lawyer in Smyrna, GA Help You!
+Let an Experienced Car Accident Lawyer in Atlanta, GA Help You!